nefarius/docs.nefarius.at/docs/projects/Vicius/Server-Discovery.md

 ![ResourceHacker_LYM3c3MEtm.png](images/ResourceHacker_LYM3c3MEtm.png)

 !!! warning "Doing so will break the executable signature"
     If you use this method, beware that this will invalidate the signature of the executable.
-Consider re-signing the resulting binary, if possible or avoid this method.
+Consider re-signing the resulting binary, if possible or avoid this method altogether.